 Tires wearing in a strange way or having a wheel that's out of round can both be signs of what's causing a vibration issue.
 If one of the front or rear brake pads (out of four) is seen wearing more than the other, this is a sign that the brake caliper is sticking.

 There are many other things that can cause your car to shake.
 Please use the Noise Vibration and Harshness (NVH) diagnostic form on our website.
 This will help get to the root of the problem quickly and efficiently.
+Or, you can download a form we developed specifically for this problem by clicking the button below.
+Either of these can be taken to your auto shop to help in correctly identifying the problem.

 Need to stop your car from shaking?
 Make an appointment and we'll check it out.